Ghostkeeper/CookingRecipes/Shoarma.md

 ---------
 1. Bake:
 	- Pan: Big 7-ply DeMeyere
-	- Duration: 8 minutes
+	- Duration: 7 minutes
 	- Power: 9
 	- Oil: Medium

 Criticism
 ---------
-- Bakes slightly too much.
-Try shorter duration at higher power to keep it tender.
+- Tender but not crispy.
+To get out of local optimum, try at power 10 but shorter and turn often.